Vibe-Inc/Super-ultra-project/README.md

 # Super-ultra-project

-Super-ultra-project is a small Pygame-based menu/demo created as an OOP study project by students of Shevchenko National University of Kyiv.
+Super-ultra-project is a small Pygame-based game created as an OOP study project by students of Shevchenko National University of Kyiv.
 The project demonstrates a simple menu system, button widgets, and a settings screen (audio/fullscreen toggles) implemented with classes.

 ## Features